nickytonline/source.nickytonline.github.io/src/pages/articles/2018-09-02-setting-up-storybook-for-preact/index.md

 3. Next from the command line, run `getstorybook`
 4. This will install all the dependencies you need to run Storybook.
 5. Now let’s uninstall `react` from our dependencies as we want to use preact!
 6. Next we need to install [preact-compat](https://github.com/developit/preact-compat) so that Preact will play nicely with Storybook.
-If you need react-compat as a dependency for other react libraries, install it to dependencies, `npm install preact-compat`.
+If you need preact-compat as a dependency for other react libraries, install it to dependencies, `npm install preact-compat`.
 Otherwise install it as a dev depency, i.e. `npm install preact-compat -D`
 7. Almost there!
 8. The last thing we need to do is tell [webpack](https://webpack.js.org) (what Storybook uses under the hood), to use preact-compat.
 To do this, we need to create a custom webpack configuration file for Storybook.
 Lucky for us, Storybook supports this out of the box.
 In the root folder where your package.json file is, there will be a new folder called `.storybook`.
 In there it contains files related to Storybook configuration.
 Create a new file in there called `webpack.config.js` and paste the following contents and save the file.